 Students enrolled for the entire academic year will have their financial aid disbursed in two installments - one disbursement will be made in the fall term and one disbursement will be made in the spring term.
 Summer is an optional term.

 Financial aid funds are credited to your student account against your semester institutional charges for tuition or fees.
 If the amount of financial aid exceeds your semester bill, the Bursar's Office will generate a refund for the excess amount.
 Financial aid funds will not be released until all fund requirements are met and attendance is verified by Charter Oak.

 NOTE: Students who withdraw, stop attending, or drop classes may be required to return all or a portion of their disbursed financial aid dollars.
 This is true even if a student has received a financial aid refund check or EFT.
 This is because students earn financial aid through attendance.
 The percentage of aid earned is equal to the percentage of the payment period that a student completes.

 Semester disbursement dates are published under the Financial Aid Announcements page of the student portal, "MyCharterOak."
 Since the College has multiple start dates within a semester, disbursements dates are always based on individual student semester start dates.

-What Happens After you Accept your Direct Stafford Loan
+What Happens After you Accept your Federal Direct Loan

 First time Federal Direct Loan borrowers will receive instructions with their financial aid packaging notification requesting completion of Entrance Loan Counseling and a Direct Loan Master Promissory Note (MPN), so that loan funds can be disbursed.

-Note: The MPN (details your rights and responsibilities as a Federal Direct Loan borrower) and Entrance Counseling must be completed before loan funds can be credited, per federal regulations.
+Entrance Counseling must be completed for all first time borrowers before loan funds can be credited, per federal regulations.